GM CEO Says Suppliers "Move Mountains" As Companies Speed Up Fan Production

 And Chris, let me ask you that.
 Because Americans are considering returning to work, what lessons have you learned in your business about how to return to work safely?

-Chris Kriple: It really is a community effort.
+Chris Kiple: It’s really a community effort.
 And I think Mary said it best, it starts with people.
 It starts with a commitment to safety, and it starts with a culture change.
 And we live life very differently today.
 We work very differently today, and everyone is committed to it.
 And it’s amazing to see people coming together around the community support and the security mechanism that we have in place.